 On 1 November 2012, the EU Short Selling Regulation (SSR) entered into effect and provided harmonised European rules in relation to physical naked short selling of EEA shares and EEA sovereign CDS.
 The SSR, nonetheless, enables ESMA to permit unilateral action by individual Member States to prohibit short sales in exceptional circumstances.

-Following submission of a notification, the Greek capital markets regulator (HCMC) has been granted permission by ESMA to maintain a prohibition under the SSR on short sales of the shares of credit institutions admitted to trading on the Athens Exchange.
-The prohibition applies irrespective of the location of execution and includes sales which are covered with subsequent intraday purchases.
-The prohibition also applies to all depository receipts (including ADRs and GDRs) representing such shares.
-Market makers which transact in such shares for hedging purposes linked to their market making activities are exempted from this prohibition.
-The Greek ban will remain applicable until 31 July 2013.
+Following submission of a notification, the Greek capital markets regulator (HCMC) was granted permission by ESMA to maintain a prohibition under the SSR on short sales of the shares of credit institutions admitted to trading on the Athens Exchange.
+The Greek ban, however, was lifted on 15 July 2013.